Generic selectors

 Question 4: "What are trigger foods?"

 Abstain from it.
-Many in the world of nutrition will advocate for moderation, and that works for many who have eating disorders.
-But those with Food Addiction find they are happier when they are free from their problem foods, regardless of whether those foods still appeal to them.
+Many in the world of nutrition advocate for moderation, and that can work for many people.
+But those with Food Addiction find they are happier when they are free from their triggers — even if they still think those foods taste good.

 Question 6: "So, I just cut out my trigger foods, and all is good?"

 Question 7: “Is ‘Food Addiction’ even a thing anymore?
-I've heard they're calling it ‘ultra-processed Food Addiction,’ or even ‘ultra-processed food substance use disorder.’"
+I've heard they're now calling it ‘ultra-processed Food Addiction,’ or even ‘ultra-processed food use disorder.’"

 There's the condition, and there's what the condition is called.
-These name changes are connected to efforts - that we endorse completely! - to have the condition recognized in diagnostic manuals so that, among other effects, Food Addiction treatment will be reimbursable by insurance.
+These name changes are connected to efforts - that we endorse completely! - to have the condition recognized in the diagnostic manuals of the American Psychiatric Association and the World Health Organization so that, among other effects, Food Addiction treatment will be reimbursable by insurance.
 The Food Addiction Institute believes that ultra-processed foods play a very strong role in Food Addiction, but that Food Addiction is not limited to ultra-processed food.

 Question 8: "How about the new drugs that are said to combat overeating?"

-Question 9: "You talk a lot, but does science have anything to say about this?"
+Question 9: "Anyone can talk.
+Does science have anything to say about this?"

-Yes.
-Yes it does.
-Go here and read the dozens of peer-reviewed articles.
+Yes!
+Go here and read the ever-growing collection of peer-reviewed articles.
 Research shows that some foods and food-like substances light up the same areas of the brain that cocaine, alcohol, and other substances and behaviors do.

 Question 10: “Come on.
 Those are real drugs.
 No one ever robbed the corner store for money so they could score with their Twinkies dealer, and no one ever got pulled over for driving while eating.”

 That's true.
-The substances and behaviors abused by addicts do affect them in different intensities, and therefore drive addicts to different behaviors.
-But one need only look to the world health organization for statistics on how fast obesity is increasing in all populations, or how those with obesity die sooner on average than those without it, to know that the effects on food addicts are substantial enough.
+Addictive substances affect addicts in different intensities, and drive addicts to different behaviors.
+But one need only look to the World Health Organization — for statistics on how fast obesity is increasing in all populations, or how those with obesity die sooner on average than those without it — to know that the effects on Food Addicts are substantial enough.

 Question 11: "Are you saying that all obesity is explained by Food Addiction?"

 Excellent question!
 And, absolutely not.
 Disordered eating arises from many causes.
 What raises Food Addiction to the level of substance-use disorder is the biochemistry involved in trigger foods.
-Taking treatment for Food Addiction will likely help anyone who suffers from disordered eating, but is crucial to those who experience the phenomenon of craving.
+Taking treatment for Food Addiction will likely help anyone who suffers from disordered eating, but is a must for those who experience the phenomenon of craving.

 Question 12: "Why does it matter that 'Food Addiction is real?'"